benjimaestro/moagcoin/README.md

 # MoagCoin Miner
 ## WARNING!
 This is a dumb meme project I made in a rush as part of a joke with friends.
 It is not meant to be used seriously or taken seriously.
-I lost some stuff when my gcloud expired so the flash server uploaded here may or may not be completely borked.
+I lost some stuff when my gcloud expired so the flask server uploaded here may or may not be completely borked.

 The difficulty of mining has been reduced and I have included my original wallet so debugging and poking around is easier.
 ## What is this?